 Using Custom State Data with a Checkbox in Your Bubble App

 In an earlier blog post and video you saw how adding Custom States to your app can be more efficient in showing or hiding things like Groups or Buttons.
 Let’s continue on and see how Custom States can also be used to send data to your database.
-This how-to video will go into much greater detail on exactly how to add these Custom States by applying them to Checkboxes.
+Watch the video below to get greater detail on exactly how to add these Custom States by applying them to Checkboxes.

 A Checkbox Element was implemented a few different ways so you can see there are some trade-offs in Workflow design.
 You’ll also see a peculiar behavior in Bubble when you have a Workflow that detects input changes (ie when the Checkbox gets clicked).
 In that scenario, if your User clicks on the Checkbox quickly and repeatedly, the “state” of the Checkbox (true/yes or false/no) will get out of sync with what’s in the app’s database.
 To fix the issue, I show you how to implement a Custom State and pass data (true/yes or false/no) to the database in a reliable manner.
 Note that while I demonstrate this peculiar behavior using a Checkbox, if your app has Workflows that start when an Element’s input value has changed (ie Radio button, Ionic toggle, etc), you’ll want to implement Custom States.